-- Consider a credit builder loan
+- Credit builder loan

 - Using a secured credit card account and avoiding balances greater than 9% of the credit limit

-- Becoming an authorized user who has a good credit score
+- Becoming an authorized user on another person's account

 - Making payments on time

 - Reducing total debt balances

 Quick write: Have students spend 5 to 10 minutes writing on the following topic: Is debt always bad?
 When might debt be useful and why?
 If time allows, have them share their responses with the class.